SkAdilina/Software-Engineering-Homework-2/README.md

 - "pointer.cpp" contains functions for question 5, 6 and 7.

 - The "header.h" file contains the declaration of the functions from all the files.
-- The "main_file.cpp" files contains the main functions where all the functions have been called.
+- The "main_file.cpp" files contains the main function where all the functions have been called.